The1Azreen/Anime-Image-Upscaling-with-Fine-Tuned-Real-ESRGAN-M-ESRGAN-/README.md

    - Annotate the dataset for relevant features.
    - We run the Python code in the imageGenCode folder to annotate the images in 3 Categories
    - Generate low-resolution image variants to simulate input for the model.

+3. **Training**
+   - Annotate the dataset for relevant features.
+   - We run the Python code in the imageGenCode folder to annotate the images in 3 Categories
+   - Generate low-resolution image variants to simulate input for the model.

 ---